Getting into Vulnerability Research

 VR can be quite broad, so there's no one size fits all answer.
 However at their core, the technical skills you need like reverse engineering are all about problem solving, curiosity and lateral thinking.
 VR can suit people from any educational background, if they can exhibit these skills.
 Check out our challenges further on to see if you might have some of the soft skills that make for a great vulnerability researcher!

-- An understanding of techniques for vulnerability discovery and exploitation, as well as an understanding of different types of vulnerabilities and how they could be mitigated.
-Example topics include buffer overflows, DEP, ASLR and fuzzing.
+An understanding of techniques for vulnerability discovery and exploitation, as well as an understanding of different types of vulnerabilities and how they could be mitigated.
+Example topics include fuzzing, vulnerability classes, and mitigation bypasses

 Challenges